CholGen/CholGen-Workshop-2024/workshop/bacpage-assemble.md

 quality assessment reports, and various numeric counts and metrics.

 #### Metrics
-We will evaluate these in more depth in the [_Vcholerae_ QC reports](workshop/report-bacpage-qcviz) tutorial next, but the key outputs of interest are:
+We will evaluate these in more depth in the [_Vibrio cholerae_ QC reports](workshop/report-bacpage-qcviz) tutorial next, but the key outputs of interest are:
  - The total number of reads found for a sample: `total_reads`
  - The number of reads that were successfully mapped against the O1 Vibrio cholerae reference genome: `mapped_reads`